jmathtech/jmathtech/README.md

 # Current Project I'm Working On  | [Link to Repository](https://github.com/jmathtech/zeus-suits-shop)
 https://user-images.githubusercontent.com/36749450/182264214-9aafe9a1-0d5f-4c3e-8f90-9e89dffc7cbc.mp4

-### Hi, My name is Jamil Matheny (aka Mr. Surpass 'Hello World'), and welcome to my Github page.
+### Hi, My name is Jamil Matheny, and welcome to my Github page.
 I've studied computer science at ECPI University, through self-taught programming online coursework and books on web development.
 My purpose for programming/ coding is to contribute my skillset to innovate for the development of technology.

 ### Here's what I'm currently working on: 👋